 I am a senior lecturer in health and social care and Associate Head of School (Learning, Teaching and Innovation) with a particular interest in the construction of practice, practice-based learning, pedagogy and care.
 I originally trained in community psychology in New Zealand.
 My career has included services for people with intellectual and psychiatric disabilities, volunteer-run telephone counselling and advice services and lecturing in psychology and communication studies.
 I have been a full time researcher researching school-based learning networks and have also run an education and advocacy service.
-I am a Senior Fellow of the Higher Education Academic.
+I am a Senior Fellow of the Higher Education Academy.

-My main passion lies in understanding practice-based learning in health and social care and in other settings.
+My main interests lie in understanding practice-based learning in health and social care and in other settings.
 My work focuses on learning in work-based settings, learning networks, non-formal settings and educational institutions.
 I'm particularly interested in the learning and practice of groups outside of what has traditionally been referred to as the professions such as care workers and assistants.
 I also have interests in pedagogy and brokerage in learning communities or networks.

 Current PhD students

 I am currently supervising two PhD students (draft titles):